 Ahh, let’s see.
 I guess start with kitten heels and work your way up.
 Breathe.
 Don’t hold your breath when walking.
 Use good posture and take long strides.
 Usually the lazier you get while walking in heels, the more likely you are to fall.
-Carry flats in a bag if possible!posted almost 3 years ago
+Carry flats in a bag if possible!posted about 3 years ago

 I guess my biggest tips are: